 Spinal procedures include myelograms, discograms, and facet injections.
 These procedures are performed to diagnose, and occasionally treat, the causes of back pain.

 Myelograms, discograms, facet injections and nerve root blocks are performed by specialty-trained physicians.
 Board certified radiologists are physicians with specific training in performing these procedures and in the safe and efficient utilization of the imaging equipment.
-A radiologist is a doctor that specializes in radiology along with the other imaging modalities of MRI, ultrasound, nuclear medicine and CT.
+A radiologist is a doctor that specializes in radiology (X-ray) along with the other imaging modalities of MRI, ultrasound, and CT.
 A radiologist specializes in the imaging and diagnosis of disease.
-Radiographs, ultrasounds, and nuclear medicine procedures are two-dimensional displays of a three-dimensional object.
-Both MRI and CT use axial cross sectional imaging and 3D displays of the body.
-Interpretation of a radiograph MRI, CT, ultrasound, or nuclear medicine examination requires expertise in pattern recognition and in the identification of potential artifacts that may otherwise be mistaken for pathology.
+Radiographs and ultrasounds are two-dimensional displays of a three-dimensional object.
+Both MRI and CT use axial cross-sectional imaging and 3D displays of the body.
+Interpretation of a radiograph MRI, CT or ultrasound examination requires expertise in pattern recognition and in the identification of potential artifacts that may otherwise be mistaken for pathology.
 Radiologists are trained in the variable sensitivity and specificity of each imaging technique, and in the potential for hazards related to the examination that could cause harm and must be avoided.
 All the radiologists at Hospital for Special Surgery are board certified by the American Board of Radiology, have years of experience in the imaging of musculoskeletal disorders, and the majority have additional formal fellowship training beyond residency in musculoskeletal or body imaging.

 A board certified radiologist will generate a written report, which will be sent to the doctor who referred you for the examination.
 The report becomes part of your medical record.
 All removed fluid, including cerebral spinal fluid (CSF), is sent to the laboratory for analysis.
 The results may take several days and will be sent to your referring physician.
 Copies of the report can be obtained through your referring physician's office.
 Your physician can call the file room at 212.606.1015 and a copy of the report can be faxed or mailed free of charge to their office.
 The radiographs are the property of the institution as are biopsy slides or blood samples.
 Copies of the radiographs can be obtained by contacting the file room.
 There is a charge for obtaining film copies and mailing them to your physician.